Mottie/WebSearchUI/README.markdown

                 windowTarget    : '_blank',  // Choose from '_blank', '_parent', '_self', '_top' or '{framename}'
                 windowOptions   : '',        // Window options ("menubar=1,resizable=1,width=350,height=250", etc)
-                tooltipClass    : 'tooltip', // class added to the button, in case tooltips are to be used (site name and above message are in the button title). sortList        : true,      // if true, the site selection list will be sorted. hidden          : false,     // if true, the entire websearch widget will be hidden. searchResult    : null,      // add a search method here in case you want to open the search page in a lightbox.
+                tooltipClass    : 'tooltip', // class added to the button, in case tooltips are to be used (site name and above message are in the button title). hideSelector    : false,     // if true, the site selector button will be hidden sortList        : true,      // if true, the site selection list will be sorted. hidden          : false,     // if true, the entire websearch widget will be hidden. searchResult    : null,      // add a search method here in case you want to open the search page in a lightbox.